-The Westminster Choir is a non-auditioned ensemble which explores diverse repertoire and leads music in worship every Sunday at the 10:30 am service.
-This choir rehearses in the Adult Choir Room on Wednesday evenings from 6:30-8:30 pm and Sunday mornings from 9:15-10:15 am and enjoys the musical development, social outlet, and spiritual growth of their time together.
-Reading skills and previous musical experience is helpful.
+The Westminster Choir rehearses Wednesdays from 6:30–8:30 pm and sings every Sunday in the 10:30 worship.
+This choir sings the great sacred repertoire from all musical periods and enjoys the musical development, social outlet, and spiritual growth of their time together.
+Reading skills and previous musical experience are helpful.
 Contact Amanda Weber for more information.

 The Chamber Ensemble

 Chamber Ensemble is an auditioned smaller ensemble that rehearses and performs on a periodic basis for services and special events.
 Contact Amanda Weber to schedule an audition.